2022 Barbadian general election

 General elections were held in Barbados on 19 January 2022 to elect the 30 members of the House of Assembly.
 The ruling Barbados Labour Party won all 30 seats for the second consecutive election.

 This was the 12th national election held since independence from the United Kingdom in 1966, the 16th since the institution of universal suffrage in 1951, and the first since Barbados became a republic in 2021.
-For the first time, both the ruling Barbados Labour Party and its historical rival the Democratic Labour Party were led by women.
-Voter turnout was 42.97%, making it the first time after universal suffrage that a turnout for a general election was less than half and the lowest turnout on record.
+For the first time, both the ruling Barbados Labour Party and its historical rival, the Democratic Labour Party, were led by women.
+Voter turnout was 42.97%, making it the first time after universal suffrage that turnout for a general election was less than half and the lowest turnout on record.

 Background

 According to the Constitution of Barbados, the Parliament shall stand dissolved no later than every five years from the first sitting of Parliament.
 The previous general elections were held on 24 May 2018, and the first sitting of the new session of Parliament was held on 5 June 2018.
 After the dissolution of Parliament, the President of Barbados must issue a writ for a general election of members to the House of Assembly and for appointment of Senators to the Senate within 90 days.

 Despite a commanding 29–1 BLP majority in the House of Assembly and elections not being required until 2023, on 27 December 2021 Prime Minister Mia Mottley announced that an early election would be held on 19 January the following year.
 Mottley's announcement came within a month of the country becoming a republic.
-She described the election as a "refuelling stop" for the nation, while opposition leaders criticised the early elections as an attempt by her to consolidate power.
+She described the election as a "refuelling stop" for the nation, while opposition leaders criticised the early election as an attempt by her to consolidate power.

 On 30 December 2021 Joseph Atherley, who served as the official Leader of the Opposition of the House of Assembly and leader of the People's Party for Democracy and Development, announced an alliance with the United Progressive Party for the election under the name Alliance Party for Progress (APP).

 Early voting was held for police officers and election day workers on 12 January.

 On 18 January, Philip Catlyn, a member of the Barbados Sovereignty Party (BSP), filed for an injunction against the President and the Attorney General to stop the election.
 He argued that the home isolation requirements for those testing positive for COVID-19 would prevent close to 5,000 people from voting.
 Barbados does not allow absentee voting.
-After hearing the legal arguments.
-High Court justice Cicely Chase dismissed the case as being out of her jurisdiction.
+After hearing the legal arguments, High Court justice Cicely Chase dismissed the case as being out of her jurisdiction.
 She said that the case should have been filed in an election court.